orduno/navigation2/doc/exploration/multi-robot.md

 <br>

 - What is currently missing?
-  - Complete [partitioning](https://index.ros.org//doc/ros2/Roadmap/#new-features).
+  - Complete logical [partitioning](https://index.ros.org//doc/ros2/Roadmap/#new-features).
 Currently, nodes sharing a domain must discover each other (DDS discovery) which presents limitations.
 Also data is accessible across nodes of different robots which can be undesirable.
 Use of DDS features have been suggested to extend the partitioning:
     - DDS Keyed Data
     - DDS Domain and Participants

     Besides logical partitioning, there might be other physical solutions.
 <br>

-<u>Support from an MRS package:</u>
+### Support from an MRS package:

 - What capabilities are needed?